 ‘This perceptive and sharply insightful book will change how you think about consensus itself–let alone how it is established and retained.
 It’s a riveting new lens through which to reassess some key moments from the last century.’ — James Ball, Global Editor, The Bureau of Investigative Journalism

 Phil Tinline is a freelance writer and documentary-maker.
-Over the course of twenty years working for BBC Radio; he has made and presented many acclaimed documentaries about how political history shapes our lives.
-Formerly executive producer of Radio 4’s award-winning investigative history series, Document, he has written for The Guardian, The Independent on Sunday, The Daily Telegraph, BBC History Magazine and the New Statesman.
+Over the course of twenty years working for BBC Radio, making and presenting acclaimed documentaries about how political history shapes our lives.
+Formerly executive producer of Radio 4’s award-winning investigative history series, Document, he has written for The Times, The Guardian, The Daily Telegraph, BBC History Magazine, Prospect, Unherd and The New Statesman.